Johann Gustav Droysen: Legacy to Prussian historiography

 In his later years, Droysen was almost entirely occupied with Prussian history.
 After 1851, he was appointed to a professorship at Jena; in 1859, he was called to Berlin, where he remained until his death.
 In 1851, he brought out a life of Count Yorck von Wartenburg (Berlin, 1851–1852), generally considered one of the best biographies in the German language and then began his great work on the Geschichte der preussischen Politik, or, in English, The History of Prussian Politics (Berlin, 1855–1886).
 Seven volumes were published, the last posthumously; in total the work consumed 32 volumes.
 It forms a complete history of the growth of the Prussian monarchy to the year 1756.
 This, like all Droysen's work, shows a strongly marked individuality, and a penchant of tracing the manner in which important dynamic forces worked themselves out in history.
+In 1931, Felix Gilbert wrote his doctoral dissertation on the subject of “Johann Gustav Droysen and the Prussian-German Question” under the supervision of eminent German professor Friedrich Meinecke.

 Personal life

-Droysen was twice married, and died in Berlin.
-His eldest son, Gustav, wrote several well-known historical works, namely, Gustav Adolf (Leipzig, 1869–1870), a study of the Gustavus Adolphus, the King of Sweden during the Thirty Years War, and Herzog Bernhard von Weimar (Leipzig, 1885), a study of Duke Bernhard, another able Protestant General during the Thirty Years War; an Historischer Handatlas (Leipzig, 1886), a geographic analysis of historical and territorial changes, and several writings on various events of the Thirty Years' War.
+Droysen was twice married and died in Berlin.
+His eldest son, Gustav, wrote several well-known historical works, namely, Gustav Adolf (Leipzig, 1869–1870), a study of the Gustavus Adolphus, the King of Sweden during the Thirty Years' War, and Herzog Bernhard von Weimar (Leipzig, 1885), a study of Duke Bernhard, another able Protestant General during the Thirty Years' War; an Historischer Handatlas (Leipzig, 1886), a geographic analysis of historical and territorial changes, and several writings on various events of the Thirty Years' War.
 Another son, Hans Droysen, was the author of some works on Greek history and antiquities.